+Tab C1

-Tab C1 Secretary of Defense Environmental Award Category Environmental Quality - Industrial Installation
+Secretary of Defense Environmental Award Category Environmental Quality - Non-Industrial Installation

-Installation: An industrial installation has a primary mission of producing, maintaining, or rehabilitating military equipment.
-Ranges, test centers, and research and development (R&D) centers, should not compete in the industrial category.
+Installation: Ranges, test centers, and research and development (R&D) centers, should compete in the non-industrial category.
+Installation having a primary mission of producing, maintaining, or rehabilitating military equipment should not compete in the non-industrial category.
 The winner will receive a trophy and a Secretary of Defense certificate.
 Honorable mentions will receive a Secretary of Defense certificate.